-RISK CATEGORY RISK DESCRIPTION RISK MANAGEMENT PEOPLE, CULTURE AND CONDUCT RISK People, Culture and Conduct Risk is the uncertainty and potential for loss or failure arising from conduct by employees, directors or service providers that does not align with Platinum's values.
-The risk arising from an inability to attract and retain talent to execute the strategy of Platinum.
-Clearly defined Business Rules of Conduct (BROC) outlines Platinum's expected standards of behaviour by staff and consequence management framework Mandatory training for all staff on the BROC Annual staff attestation of the BROC Mandatory training on appropriate workplace behaviour and ongoing measure of engagement through the employee engagement survey Deferred remuneration awards aligned to shareholder outcomes Succession planning for key roles across the Group ENVIRONMENTAL, SOCIAL AND GOVERNANCE (ESG) RISK ESG Risk is the risk arising from inappropriate or inadequate ESG considerations in business and investment decision making.
+RISK CATEGORY RISK DESCRIPTION RISK MANAGEMENT People, Culture and Conduct Risk uncertainty and potential for loss or failure arising from conduct by employees, directors or service providers that does not align with Platinum's values.
+The risk arising from an inability to attract and retain talent to execute the strategy of Platinum. behaviour and ongoing measure of engagement through the employee engagement survey Deferred remuneration awards aligned to shareholder outcomes Environmental, Social and Governance (ESG) Risk ESG Risk is the risk arising from inappropriate or inadequate ESG considerations in business and investment decision making.
 Head of Stewardship leads Platinum's investment stewardship and corporate sustainability approaches Defined responsibilities for reviewing ESG developments impacting the Group and monitoring of ESG initiatives